cmp-202/ssh2shell/README.md

 var SSH2Shell = require ('ssh2shell'),
     SSH       = new SSH2Shell(host1);

-//default on end event handler used by all hosts SSH.on ('end', function( sessionText, sshObj ) {
+//Add an on end event handler used by all hosts
+SSH.on ('end', function( sessionText, sshObj ) {
   //show the full session output.
 This could be emailed or saved to a log file. sshObj.msg.send("\nSession text for " + sshObj.server.host + ":\n" + sessionText);